Why K2 is Deadlier Than Everest: A Detailed Analysis

 Legendary Climbers

-Untouched Challenges of K2
+K2’s Untouched Challenges

-The Psychological and Physical Toll on Climbers
+The Psychological and Physical Toll of Climbing K2

 Altitude Sickness and Oxygen Deprivation

-Mental Resilience Required for K2
+Mental Resilience Needed

-Vital Interesting Facts About K2 and Everest
+Fascinating Facts About K2 and Everest

 Why K2 is Truly the Savage Mountain